Sister Phyllis Newby

 What is the status of the Sister Phyllis and the Mission Center?

-As of April 2025, we are SO thankful to share that Sister Phyllis, the children, the Mission Center & associated buildings and the hospital are all safe.
+As of spring 2026, we are SO thankful to share that Sister Phyllis, the children, the Mission Center & associated buildings and the hospital are all safe.
 By the mercies of God, the people and the property have been kept from invasions, violence and destruction.
 Many times over the last few years, gangs and threats have come very close, but God has protected and delivered.
 While the gang noise can be heard nearby, it has not crossed the threshold of the property.

 Our Primary Focus of Help